Mainz Athletics: History

-Season by Season Performance (1st Bundesliga)
+Season by season performance (1st Bundesliga)

 Ballpark

 The Mainz Athletics played their home games at Sandflora Ballpark between 1988 and 2010.
 The field is located between the neighborhoods of Mombach and Gonsenheim, an area that was previously the grounds of an American military installation.
 Sandflora comprised a baseball and a softball field, both of which were occupied by the Athletics.
 Since the fields overlap, games could be played on both fields at the same time.

 The Bundesliga All-Star Game and the European Cup were held at the Sandflora several times.
 The field also hosted the 1999 Junior European Championship and in the inaugural 2002 Softball All Star Game.

-The field lies in a residential neighborhood, the because field can become loud during games, the Athletics had to find a new place to play.
+The field lies in a residential neighborhood, so because a field can become loud during games, the Athletics had to find a new place to play.
 In 2011 the club played their first game in a new ballpark along the Hartmühlenweg, about 500 meters east of the former facility.